 Let Users Collaborate on Google Photos Album

 As mentioned above a user can let others add a photo to their album.
-To do this open the preferred album and got to more option (top-right side of the screen) and select the ‘Sharing option’.
+To do this open the preferred album and got to more options (top-right side of the screen) and select the ‘Sharing option’.

-You can Turn off the ‘Collaborate’ option using the toggle as per the screen shot above.
+You can Turn off the ‘Collaborate’ option using the toggle as per the screenshot above.

 Control the Comments on Google Photos

 Next, you can control the comments on photos in the shared albums.
 Open an album created.
-Then select the ‘Sharing options’ in the more section(three vertical dots on top-right side).
+Then select the ‘Sharing options’ in the more section(three vertical dots on the top-right side).
 Toggle on/off the ‘Comment’ toggle, to allow/block comments from others.

 Google Photos has made sharing much easier and more social.
 The new enhancement made to the sharing features lets you to, as Google puts it, “spend less time sharing your memories and more time enjoying them”.